◆◇◆◇◆◇◆◇◆◇◆◇◆

 While putting his boots back on, Sethys—perhaps also sensing that the worst of this has yet to pass—very surreptitiously secures the key around his ankle with a length of red yarn and hides it well under his stocking.
 Shortly thereafter he completely forgets about doing this, because on the way to the gate he gets the jolt of his life when he espies his good old friend Ajalsarthis, back at his menial temple chores as if nothing had transpired the night before.
 They lock eyes for a moment, but neither one says a word.

 At last Eszuth bids Sethys farewell as the latter enters the Dark Path and travels to the Temple of Enthusiasm.
 Once there, he runs into his older sister Svenjaja, an acolyte and artist whom he missed on his last visit to the temple.
-They speak of the recent horror in Essyamar; Svenjaja informs him that their parents moved there a few years prior but they narrowly missed the massacre as they left town that morning for the Temple of Emotion.
+They speak of the recent horror in Essyamar; Svenjaja informs him that their parents moved there a year prior but they narrowly missed the massacre as they left town that morning for the Temple of Emotion.
 She is also very curious about his travels and grills him for a good story that she can jot down in her inspirational journal.
 Sethys is happy to summarize his plenary and how his experiences have been altogether enlightening but lonely.
-However, he keeps mum about anything pertaining to his actual reasons for visiting and continues searching for the Hierophant by himself.
+However, he keeps mum about anything pertaining to his actual reasons for visiting and continues searching for the hierophant by himself.

 He eventually comes across the room in which the man is staying, easily identifiable by the heavily armed guards loitering out front.
-Sethys begins to rethink the whole thing after the guards make it clear that nobody—especially not some wretched acolyte of a forsaken virtue—is getting to the Hierophant.
+Sethys begins to rethink the whole thing after the guards make it clear that nobody—especially not some wretched acolyte of a forsaken virtue—is getting to the hierophant.
 Sethys is desperate enough to bring up the names of his parents as people they might recognize and trust.
 To his surprise, this seems to do the trick; Isskevahash himself calls from his chamber, ordering his guards to let Sethys into the room for a chat.

 Sethys is greeted by a holy man mired in grief and fatigue, his unearthly green eyes wild and searching.
 However he speaks lucidly even as he neatly identifies Sethys Esshalshamesh by last and first name, as a "disciple of the Shining Path", a "practitioner of despised Balance" and the "harbinger of my doom".
-Isskevahash lurches towards him with outstretched hands, frightening Sethys quite a bit as he thinks the Hierophant intends to strike or strangle him.
+Isskevahash lurches towards him with outstretched hands, frightening Sethys quite a bit as he thinks the hierophant intends to strike or strangle him.

 None of those things happen, and you still have like 2000 words to go in this summary.
 Sorry!
 Rather, Isskevahash simply clutches the lad's shoulders and tells Sethys to not to look so terrified—a tall order, considering.
 Sethys apologizes for being a harbinger of doom, wondering if he actually already knows why he has come.
 Isskevahash answers in the affirmative, revealing that Sethys's former temple master was once a dear friend of his and an augur of incomparable power, such that she had divined these events years ago through communion with the Great Earth Serpent himself, shortly before his disappearance.
 Still, he praises Sethys's faith and tenacity in trying to get word of the Guide to him, even though they are philosophical enemies.